Lost-Asleep/Zettel/README.md

 ### File names
 The files will be named continuously with 4 characters [0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ] two dashes and a more meaningful title.
 So the first note will be named `0000--basic-markdown.md` and the last one `ZZZZ--some-note-name.md`.
 This naming scheme leaves me with 1679616 possible combinations.
 Should be more than enough.

+An exeption to this is the temp-notes folder for notes in progress oder very tiny bits of information.
+I am not sure if this is a good idea or not.

 ## Index